AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Egress FQDN Import and Export** allows you to download and upload the rules in an FQDN tag in a text file format.
 This helps you manage large set of rules of multiple tags.
 For example, you can upload the text file downloaded from `FQDN Discover <https://docs.aviatrix.com/HowTos/fqdn_discovery.html>`_.
 You can also download rules from one tag and upload to a different tag to save time from typing.
 For details, check out `FQDN Export <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#export>`_ and `FQDN Import <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#import>`_

-- **SNAT with Multiple IP Addresses** expands the source NAT feature to allow you to NAT to a pool of IP addresses.
-These IP addresses are the gateway's secondary IP addresses.
-Note currently you need to associate them with EIP on the AWS console to complete the configuration.

-- **Customized SNAT**
+- **Network Address Translation** is significantly expanded to support many new use cases.
+For example, gateway can now do network translation to a pool of IP addresses, a customized IP addresses and session based translation.
+This enables gateway to perform complex and customized network address translation requirements.
+For an example use case, check out `this solution guide. <https://docs.aviatrix.com/Solutions/egress_nat_pool.html>`_